Milligan’s Child and Youth Development degree for working adults provides an affordable difference to finish your

 Today’s schools are challenged as never before.
 Now more than ever, children need teachers and leaders who are committed to excellence in the classroom and Christian principles.
 Educators prepared in such a way can make a real difference in the school and community where they live and serve.
 Our primary goal at Milligan is to prepare caring and reflective educators who will affect the lives of children in a markedly positive manner.

 If you decide to pursue K-5/ESL licensure, you’ll get extensive field experience in teaching, assessment, and classroom management through a capstone course and semester-long student teaching experience in our community partner schools.
 You’ll work directly with master teachers as mentors.

 Flexible scheduling with night and online classes allows you to work toward your degree even if you’re working full-time.
 Campus resources, such as the bookstore, library, and computer labs, are available in the evening and parking is easy to find.
 We know that working full-time, caring for a family, and going to school can be hectic.
 Our competent and friendly staff are ready to help you with the administrative details of the program so you can focus on learning.
 Additional online courses offer even easier access to this opportunity.
 Also, you may begin the program during any term.
 Spring 2022 Schedule »

-Fully approved by the Tennessee Department of Education, Milligan’s teacher education program is accredited by the National Council for Accreditation of Teacher Education (NCATE) (2010 Massachusetts Ave.
-NW, Washington, DC 20036; 202-466-7496).
+Fully approved by the Tennessee Department of Education, Milligan’s teacher education program is accredited by the Council for the Accreditation of Education Preparation (CAEP) (1140 19th St NW, Suite 400 Washington, DC 20036; 202-223-0077).
 This accreditation covers initial teacher and advanced educator preparation programs.
 This accreditation means your degree from Milligan is instantly recognized in Tennessee and the nation for its quality.
 We take great care in seeing you gain the knowledge, skills, and dispositions needed for success as a professional educator.

 In 2013, the National Council for Accreditation of Teacher Education (NCATE) and the Teacher Education Accreditation Council (TEAC) consolidated into the CAEP as the new accrediting body for educator preparation.